ianmackenzie/elm-geometry/README.md

 ## Questions?
 Comments?

-Please [open a new issue](https://github.com/opensolid/geometry/issues) if you run into a bug, if any documentation is missing, incorrect or confusing, or if there's a new feature that you would find useful.
+Please [open a new issue](https://github.com/opensolid/geometry/issues) if you run into a bug, if any documentation is missing/incorrect/confusing, or if there's a new feature that you would find useful.
 For general questions about using OpenSolid, try posting on: